The Complete ERPNext Implementation Guide for UAE SMBs

 Your customer price list lives in your sales manager's head.
 Different customers get quoted different prices for the same product depending on who picks up the phone.

 One mismatched delivery note.
 One invoice dispute.
-AED 4,200 in resolution cost.
+4,200 in resolution cost.
 14 days of delayed payment.
-These are the averages for a Dubai trading company processing 200 shipments per month.
+These are the averages for a UAE trading company processing 200 shipments per month.

 Project cost tracking in real time means you catch the budget overrun at 10%.
 Without it, you find out at 200% when the client refuses to pay the difference.